m4jidRafiei/mysite/content/authors/admin/_index.md

 highlight_name: true
 ---

 Majid is fascinated by the science that takes data from the real world and transforms them into useful insights by discovering business process models or training descriptive and predictive models.
-Currently, he is doing his PhD in process mining at RWTH Aachen University under the supervision of Prof. Wil van der Aalst, the godfather of process mining.
+Majid obtained his Ph.D. in process and data science at RWTH Aachen University in Germany, under the supervision of Prof. Wil van der Aalst, the godfather of process mining.
-Majid is a former SAP Technical Consultant.
-He was involved in several SAP ABAP development, SAP Fiori, and SAP PI/PO projects.
+He is a former SAP Technical Consultant and was involved in several SAP ABAP development, SAP Fiori, and SAP PI/PO projects.
 {style="text-align: justify;"}